Diseases of poverty: Neglected diseases

 Tropical diseases such as these tend to be neglected in research and development efforts.
 Of 1393 new drugs brought into use over a period of 25 years (1975–1999), only a total of thirteen, less than 1%, related to these diseases.
-Of 20 MNC drug companies surveyed for research on PRDs, only two had projects targeted towards these neglected PRDs.
+Of 20 multinational drug companies surveyed for research on PRDs, only two had projects targeted towards these neglected PRDs.
 However, the combined total number of deaths due to these diseases is dwarfed by the enormous number of patients affected by PRDs such as respiratory infections, HIV/AIDS, diarrhea and tuberculosis, besides many others.

 Similar to the spread of tropical neglected diseases in developing nations, these neglected infections disproportionately affect poor and minority populations in the United States.
 These diseases have been identified by the Centers for Disease Control and Prevention, as priorities for public health action based on the number of people infected, the severity of the illnesses, and the ability to prevent and treat them.